-The Board meets at least four times a year, with members attending in person where possible.
+The Board endeavours to meet at least four times a year, with members attending in person where possible.
 All Board meetings are arranged through the company secretary and the Chairman.
 Minuting of all Board meetings follows an established Board/Committee minute review process.